 Since the cheesecake filling can spoil, cheesecake bars must be stored in the refrigerator.
 Cover with plastic or foil to keep them fresh.

 Cheesecake tastes much better if brought out of the refrigerator about an hour before serving.
 Cut them while cold for the cleanest look, then bring them out to the counter to take the chill off.
 I like to garnish for company.
-These peanut butter bars look terrific topped with mini peanut butter cups.
+These peanut butter bars looked great with mini peanut butter cups.

 More Peanut Butter Desserts You’ll Love: